erosvitor/ctslibraryj/README.md

 # CTSLibraryJ

 ## Description
-The **CTSLibraryJ** is a project that shows how create a function library in Java.
+Project that shows how create a function library in Java.
 The project contains unit tests and automatic generation of documentation using Javadoc.

 The documentation is available by GitHub Pages.